jvloo/jv-r-shiny/README.md

 # jv-r-shiny-tutorials
-A personal repo for learning R Shiny
+A personal repo for R Shiny learning notes and tutorials.